webxos/macroslow/STARLINK/minimal/readme.md

 ## Target Audience

-Developers: Fork DUNES boilerplates to build custom MCP servers for edge AI applications.
+*Developers: who want to build custom MCP servers for edge AI applications.*

-Researchers: Run quantum-resistant ML models and data pipelines in remote or unstable environments.
+*Researchers: who want to Run quantum-resistant ML models and data pipelines in remote or unstable environments.*

-Survivalists/Preppers: Establish secure, off-grid networks for emergency comms and data backup.
+*Survivalists/Preppers: who want to Establish secure, off-grid networks for emergency comms and data backup.*

-Humanitarian Teams: Deploy rapid-response AI systems in disaster zones with no infrastructure.
+*Humanitarian Teams: who want to Deploy rapid-response AI systems in disaster zones with no infrastructure.*

 ## System Highlights